Q. When will my order be delivered?

 Q. Can I charge my Minirig while still playing music through Bluetooth or Aux connection?

-A. It is fine to use the Minirig while it is on charge however we do not recommend leaving it constantly connected to a power supply.
+A. It is fine to use the Minirig while it is on charge however we do not recommend leaving it permanently connected to a power supply.
 (Please see below)

 Q. Can I leave the Minirig constantly connected to a power supply?